 Why Do Mursi People Of Ethiopia Wear Lip Plate?

 Mursi women wear a lip plate as a sign of marriage eligibility and the ability to sire children.
 Thus, women of childbearing age will always have a lip plate gauged on their lower lip.
-Although they are less than 10,000 in total population, the men from this tribe marry within and continue its generation.
+Although there are less than 10,000 in the total population, the men from this tribe marry within and continue their generation.

 If you always wonder why is the Mursi tribe dangerous, the following reasons explain it all.